What are Real-time segments?

 Real-time segments allow you to immediately add users to a segment once segment rules are met and then target those users on the next page view.
 For example, you can deliver an ad on the next page view after users perform a search.

-Real-time segments are calculated at the browser level so only on-site targeting is supported.
+Real-time segments are calculated at the browser level with only data available at that very page impressions in the browser.
 Historical activity data is not used in Real-time segments.

 How do Real-time segments work?